joana-team/microservice-helper/README.md

 We can than make assumptions on the server initialisation in the component based analysis :)

+Therefore the analysis can (kind of) ignore the real bytecode of the body as the exact semantics is (kind of) known and the bytecode of the method can be removed.
+This leads to a far simpler program analysis (hopefully).

+The `EndpointMethod` annotation marks methods that are known to just act as the interface of the underlying server and accept a service implementation, in every Object typed argument and runs it as a service.
+Their body can therefore by omitted.

 Usage
 -----
 Use it via maven